freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 You can translate as much as you want, when you want.
 It's only a matter of how much time and energy you are willing to invest as a volunteer translator.

-Our ask is that you understand the below:
+We just ask that you understand the following:

 1. **Translations are a team effort.**

-   Translating freeCodeCamp's resources is one of the most fun and rewarding experiences as a contributor, and it works only if you get your friends and colleagues who speak the same world language as you involved.
+   Translating freeCodeCamp's resources is one of the most fun and rewarding experiences as a contributor, and it works best if you involve your friends and colleagues who speak the same world language as you.

    We recommend joining [our community forum](https://forum.freecodecamp.org/c/contributors/3) and [translators chat room](https://chat.freecodecamp.org/channel/translators) with your friends and showing your interest before starting off with translations.
-Contributing translations are relatively trivial however, it's also a lot of work.
+Crowdin makes it easy to contribute translations, but it's still a lot of work.

    We want you to enjoy contributing and not burn out or lose interest.